 Note: Retain copies of EAC cards, in case the original is lost or misplaced.

-Note: The Bank Group will not assist G4 staff or their dependents with tax issues or questions.
+Note: The Bank Group is not able to assist G-4 staff or their dependents with income tax issues or questions.

 Last Updated: Jul 11, 2022